patrickhallinan/hello-proxygen/README.md

 # README

-Tested on ubuntu 24.04 (wsl), Debian 12 Bookworm on a chromebook, and Rockly Linux 9 (red hat clone)
+Tested on macOS Sonoma (14.7.1), ubuntu 24.04 (wsl), Debian 12 Bookworm on a chromebook, and Rockly Linux 9 (red hat clone)

 ## get repo